You wanna get organized, but mom life can be seriously overwhelming. Like “how am I going to get through today” kind of overwhelming.

 And did you know that regular exercise will actually give you more energy in your day?
 And help you sleep better?
 Not to mention, exercise is going to make your job as a mom easier.
 Easier to keep up with your kids, carry them around, push them in carts through gigantic box stores.

 If regular exercise is a struggle for you, you are so not alone.
 It’s legitimately tough.
 But the benefits will change your life.
-Check out these 3 Ways For Busy Moms to Get Motivated to Workout.
+Check out these 7 tips to fit exercise into your busy morning routine.
 They’re awesome!

 Nourish Your Body